 The U.S. Department of Agriculture (USDA) Agricultural Research Service (ARS) conducts an integrated research program that addresses the needs of agriculture and complements the CERP.
 The goal of the research is to develop and transfer improved scientific technologies and enhanced management strategies that control invasive exotic species and assure the continued economic integrity of agriculture.
 Three major areas of research support south Florida restoration and agriculture: hydrology and water quality, improved crop production systems, and biological control of invasive species.
 Individual projects supporting these priority areas are as follows:

 Hydrology and Water Quality

-• Integrated Horticultural Productions Systems for Water Quality Protection and Water Conservation (\$581,500)
+• Integrated Horticultural Productions Systems for Water Quality Protection and Water Conservation (\$462,800).
+The Horticultural and Breeding Research Unit at Fort Pierce,